 For Chef Yannick Alléno, sushi master Yasunari Okazaki and the entire restaurant team, it is a mark of confidence.
 It is also recognition of their relentless quest for excellence and their mastery of the art of sushi.

-The art of sushi Chef Yannick Alléno's modern French cuisine is blended with the Japanese tradition of sushi master Yasunari Okazaki.
-L'Abysse Monte-Carlo has been designed as a world of sensations and emotions at the Hôtel Hermitage Monte-Carlo.
-The four elements respond naturally to the four seasons to create exceptional sushi from the Mediterranean.
+The Art of Sushi Chef Yannick Alléno's modern French cuisine blends with the Japanese tradition of sushi master Yasunari Okazaki.
+L'Abysse Monte-Carlo was conceived as a world of sensations and emotions at Hôtel Hermitage Monte-Carlo.
+The four elements respond naturally to the four seasons to bring out exceptional sushi from the Mediterranean.

-Tradition, Innovation and Sustainability Chef Yasunari works closely with fishermen who use targeted sustainable fishing methods.
+Tradition, Innovation and Sustainability Chef Yasunari works closely with fishermen who practice sustainable fishing methods.
 Beauty and respect for the product are essential in the art of sushi.
-Spring, summer, autumn and winter fish, Chef Yasunari Okazaki changes the menu according to the seasons and the fishermen's catches.
+Spring, summer, autumn and winter fish, Chef Yasunari Okazaki evolves the menu according to the seasons and the fishermen's catches.

 This philosophy is illustrated in the restaurant by the gyotaku technique.
-Developed by fishermen, this Japanese technique used to preserve a souvenir of their catch by applying ink to the fish before affixing it to washi paper.
-At L'Abysse Monte-Carlo, this memorable imprint is left with the customer as a souvenir of the fish they tasted that day.
+Developed by fishermen, this Japanese technique used to preserve a souvenir of their catch, by applying ink to the fish before affixing it to washi paper.
+At L'Abysse Monte-Carlo, this memorable imprint is the one left with the customer, as a souvenir of the fish tasted that day.